Fresh Film Festival: History

-Fresh Film Festival was founded in 2004 by Martin Posta and three students from the Film and TV School of The Academy of Performing Arts in Prague (FAMU), as a competitive showcase of student films in the Czech Republic.
-The organizing team, consisting mostly of students from FAMU, presented public screenings of over 250 mainly student films each year, from various countries and genres.
+Fresh Film Fest was founded in 2004 by Martin Pošta and three fellow students from the Film and TV School of The Academy of Performing Arts in Prague (FAMU).
+The festival was conceived as a competitive showcase for student cinema from the Czech Republic and abroad, providing a platform that had been absent since the end of the CILECT screenings in Karlovy Vary.
+The organising team was composed primarily of students.
+From its first edition, the event presented public screenings of over 250 films per year, drawn from a range of countries and genres.